Updated: Apr 2

 The little book.
 The little book John is told to eat was the sealed book of Daniel.
 The primary reason to believe this is that there is far too much similarity between the two chapters and even the books themselves not to be.
 Daniel was a Jewish prophet and had been given prophecies primarily concerning the Jews and Jerusalem.
 Revelation is a New Testament book, but is extremely Jewish in its methodology and symbolism.
 There are more than 500 Old Testament allusions in the book of Revelation.

 The water.
 In Daniel’s vision, two angels stand on the sides of the river, while one hovers above it.
 Could it be that the river symbolizes Israel’s then temporary (70 years) diaspora with Jews living both in Judaea and in Babylon?
 Whereas in John’s vision, the mighty angel is standing with one foot in the sea, and the other on the land.
 The sea in Revelation is symbolic of the gentile nations, tribes, and tongues of the world (Rev. 17:15).
 The land represents the land of Israel (as opposed to the sea).
 Since the word Hebrew means “one who crosses over” and the Jews in Daniel’s day were both in what was Israel and Babylon, the river could symbolize the separation.
-Whereas in John’s future vision, there is about fifty-percent of the Jews living in the land of Israel, and other fifty-percent still scattered about the earth.
+Whereas in John’s future vision, there is about fifty percent of the Jews living in the land of Israel, and the other fifty percent still scattered about the earth.

 The Angels.
 It is unknown if it is the same angel in both books, but it could be.
 The only angel mentioned by name in Daniel 12 is Michael the archangel, that “great prince” who serves as the protector over Israel.
-The description in Revelation 10 would aptly describe him since he is identified as a “mighty angel” who declares by authority from God that only a short time remains for the kingdom of antichrist.
+The description in Revelation 10 would aptly describe him since he is identified as a “mighty angel” who declares by authority from God that only a short time remains for the kingdom of the antichrist.

 Nevertheless, in both passages, the angel(s) raise their hand(s) to heaven and swear by God that something will be done.
 In Daniel, the angel raises both hands to heaven and swears by God that fulfillment will be done in times, time, and half a time (3 ½ years).
 In Revelation, the angel only raises one hand (the other is holding the little book) and swears by God that there should be delay no longer but in the days of the sounding of the seventh angel, when he is about to sound, the mystery of God would be finished.

 The Sealing/Unsealing.
 In Daniel’s account, the angel tells Daniel that his book is to be sealed until the time of the end.
 In Revelation, John is told to eat (to digest) the book and that it would be sweet in his mouth, but bitter in his stomach.
 I believe this transition from sweet to bitter, is the realization by the Jews with finally understanding these prophesies, in this case, the book of Daniel.
 Even today, we can see many of them starting to make the connection with Ezekiel 37-39 as being the restoration of the nation of Israel and the potential coming Gog/Magog war.
-However, the seven thunders proclamation remains sealed until the time of its fulfillment.
+However, the seven thunders' proclamation remains sealed until the time of its fulfillment.

 In summary, it is my belief that after the Rapture, the arrival of both the Two Witnesses (Rev. 11) and the conversion of the 144,000 (Rev. 7) are instrumental in bringing many Jews back to their Messiah, Jesus.
 This is when the Jews will finally start to make sense of the Old Testament prophecies and its correlation with the New Testament.
 This will naturally lead them to the book of Revelation.
 In so doing, they (believing Jews) will come to the realization that they are about to enter into the most horrific time in human history.
 This is why the little book represents symbolically both the sweet and the bitter.
 It shows them what is in store for them and their non-believing Jewish brethren in the time of Jacob’s Trouble (Jeremiah 30:7-11).
 Not a pleasant thought and probably why it made John’s stomach turn.